-Aspengrove School provides a B.C. accredited programme for students in Junior Kindergarten to Grade 12.
-Students graduate from grade 12 with a B.C.
+Aspengrove School offers an enriched academic program which is both B.C.
+Ministry of Education and International Baccalaureate accredited.
+Students graduate from Grade 12 with a B.C.
 Dogwood Diploma (B.C.
-Ministry of Education) as well as either an International Baccalaureate Diploma or IB Diploma Certificates in certain subjects (further details on the Diploma Programme below).
+Ministry of Education) and either an International Baccalaureate Diploma or IB Diploma Certificate (further details on the Diploma Programme below).